trant44atwit/CloudLab1andMoreTT/Lab3/README.md

 ## Introduction

 This project is a simple Node.js web service using **Express**.
-It includes a variety of routes that return HTML Content, have query parameters, header parameteres, and body inputs.
+It includes a variety of routes that return HTML Content, have query parameters, header parameters, and body inputs.

 ---